altunbas-huseyin/todolite-reactnative-android/tutorial.md

 ### The React Native Android Activity

 You need to add some native code in order to start the React Native runtime and get it to render something.
-To do this, we're going to create an Activity that creates a ReactRootView, starts a React application inside it and sets it as the main content view.
-Replace the content of **MainActivity.java** with the following:
+Replace the content of **MainActivity.java** with the following and we'll explain what is going on next:

 ```java
 public class MainActivity extends Activity implements DefaultHardwareBackBtnHandler {